ethanshenley/ambience/README.md

 ## Key Features

 ### 🌐 Dynamic Resource Registry
-Any economic value can be tokenized and traded - from traditional currencies to quantum computing time to social media followers.
+Any economic value can be tokenized and traded.
 The protocol doesn't define what has value; agents do.

 ```ocaml
 (* Traditional resources *)